Turkmeneli: Prospects of an autonomous region

-According to Khalil Osman there has been "a raft of federalist schemes" proposed by various Turkmen/Turkoman political parties.
-For example, one controversial proposal to set up Turkmeneli as a Turkmen/Turkoman autonomous region included the areas northwest of Iraq, from Tal Afar in Nineveh Governorate, through Kirkuk Governorate and Tuz Khurmatu District in Saladin Governorate in north-central Iraq, to Mandali in the Diyala Governorate in the northeast of Baghdad.
+According to Khalil Osman there has been "a raft of federalist schemes" proposed by various Turkmen political parties.
+For example, one controversial proposal to set up Turkmeneli as a Turkmen autonomous region included the areas northwest of Iraq, from Tal Afar in Nineveh Governorate, through Kirkuk Governorate and Tuz Khurmatu District in Saladin Governorate in north-central Iraq, to Mandali in the Diyala Governorate in the northeast of Baghdad.
+Martin van Bruinessen added that the Turkmen in Kirkuk always had an understandable fear of being submerged by the Kurds, although the larger claims of some Turkmen, which included the entire region spanning beyond Kirkuk, had only emerged later, and were probably a response to the establishment of the KRG.

 Vahram Petrosian suggests that the Iraqi Turkmen Front's (ITF) forwarding of the idea of the recognition of Turkmeneli may pave the way for a future Kurdish-Turkmen conflict.

-In 2016 Wassim Bassem reported that the Turkmen/Turkoman have been calling for their own independent province in the Tal Afar district.
+In 2016 Wassim Bassem reported that the Turkmen have been calling for their own independent province in the Tal Afar district.
 Their demands had coincided with calls for the establishment of other new provinces for the Christian and the Yazidi minorities.

 On 17 July 2017, Turkmen representatives proposed that Tal Afar and Tuz Khurmatu become an autonomous Turkmen region and asked for a "special status" for Kirkuk at a summit in Baghdad under the name "Future of Turkmens in United Iraq".
 They also called for "training and equipping the Turkmen Hashd al-Shaabi forces."

 Independence movement

 Pan-Turkists advocated for Iraqi Turkmen to separate from Iraq and form East Turkmeneli, and for Syrian Turkmen to separate from Syria and form West Turkmeneli, which would both unite and form the State of Turkmeneli, which would be a prerequisite for Pan-Turkism.

 After the dissolution of the Ottoman Empire, the Turkmen did not want to be part of Iraq and wanted to be part of Turkey.
 The Turkmen elites detested the idea of going from the Ottoman ruling class to a marginalized minority.
 The Turkmen elites "had a hard time reconciling with the fact that the Mosul-Kirkuk region would never be part of Turkey.
 For them, Iraq was just a make-believe state founded by the 'merciless infidel (gavur)' (the British) and his Arab collaborators who were 'too inept to run a state on their own.'"
 Turkmen nationalists stated that "there is no such thing as the state of Iraq for our grandfathers" and that "there is the Turkish State and there is the Iraqi State.
 I did not found it, but have to live with it, just as people diagnosed with cancer have to live with it!"

 Iraqi Turkmen nationalists were divided between those who wanted to join Turkey and those who wanted an independent Turkmeneli.
 Iraqi Turkmen nationalists advocated for a Turkmeneli stretching from Tal Afar to Mandali, with its capital in Kirkuk.
-After the expiration of the Treaty of Lausanne in 2023, many Iraqi Turkmen expressed hope that Turkmeneli, especially Mosul and Kirkuk, would become part of Turkey.
+Many Iraqi Turkmen expressed hope that Turkmeneli, especially Mosul and Kirkuk, would become part of Turkey.